 - Job description

 If there is an opportunity for an employee to be retained beyond the season, communicate that during the hiring process but explain it’s not a guarantee.
-Some employers offer bonuses for employees who stay until the end of the season as incentive for dependability.
 If you end up retaining a seasonal employee beyond the season for which he or she was hired, assess whether additional paperwork needs to be completed, especially if the employee has become eligible to receive benefits.

 - Social Security and Medicare (this includes withholding Social Security and Medicare taxes from wages and paying the employer's matching amount)

 Additionally, temporary employees may be eligible to receive health and other benefits under your plan documents.
 Employees who work 30 hours or more per week may need to be offered healthcare coverage under the Affordable Care Act.
 To avoid penalties, you should carefully ensure all benefits for which an employee may be eligible are provided to him or her.

 Use the current Form I-9 with a form expiration date of 10/31/22.
 This year, due to the pandemic, the Department of Homeland Security (DHS) has provided temporary flexibility with I-9 requirements for remote workers.
 If your seasonal worker is a rehire within the last three years, you may complete Section 3 of their previous Form I-9.
 However, if the version of Form I-9 that you used for the employee’s original verification is no longer valid, you must complete Section 3 of the current Form I-9 (10/31/22 version) upon reverification and attach it to the original I-9.
 Be sure to review the for further details on rehires and reverification.